KyNorthstar/blog/beta/2024-12-21-Image-generators-energy-usage.md

 The type of device varies wildly, ranging from power-sipping watches to massive gaming rigs & servers, so let's get some reasonable (and charitable) expectations set.

 I'll assume you're using a common new smartphone/laptop/desktop.
-I'll only look at the top sellers, too, to get the most-generalizable stats.
+I'll only look at the top sellers, too, to get the most-general stats.

 <ul class="show-only-when-js-is-enabled   plain inline content-switcher chips"
         data-switched-element-selector="[data-energy-unit]"